Freedom of information

 In the first instance, check here on our website.
 You can search for information using the search function at the top of the page or by using our publications search.

-Alternatively, our publications scheme commits us to making information available to the public as part of our normal activities.
-You can find the details of the information we make available on our website.
+Our publication scheme commits us to making information available to the public as part of our normal activities.
+It includes a guide to information that we routinely make available on our website.

 Make a request to us

-If you cannot find what you want on the website, or by using the publications scheme, then you can send us an information request by letter or email.
+If you cannot find what you want on the website, or by using the publications scheme, then you can send us an information request by email or letter.
 We will need:

 Email: foi@pharmacyregulation.org

-We will respond to your request as soon as possible, normally within 20 working days, and provide you with a copy of the information unless an exemption applies, in which case we will let you know.
+We will respond to your request as soon as possible, and within 20 working days, as required by law.
+We will provide you with a copy of the information you require, if we hold it, unless an exemption to disclosure applies, in which case we will explain our reasons for not supplying it.

 Further information

-If you would like more information about the Freedom of Information Act, its exemptions and how they apply you can:
+If you would like more information about the Freedom of Information Act you can: